-This is most effectively done through use of your employee handbook.
+This is most effectively done through the use of your employee handbook.
 We instruct our clients to update their employee handbooks and include clearly defined expectations for workplace injuries.

-The handbook should inform employees that workplace injuries are required to be reported immediately, it should inform them who they should report injuries to, and it should inform them the process that will follow once a supervisor or manager is made aware of the injury.
+The handbook should inform employees that workplace injuries are required to be reported immediately, it should inform them who they should report injuries to, and it should inform them of the process that will follow once a supervisor or manager is made aware of the injury.

 Once you update your employee handbook, all current employees should re-sign the handbook to acknowledge these changes.
-Any new employees that you hire should also be informed of the injury procedures and sign their acknowledgement via the handbook.
+Any new employees that you hire should also be informed of the injury procedures and sign their acknowledgment via the handbook.

 With this step complete, you’ve now built the foundation of defense.